 What’s The Best Way To Cook A Sweet Potato?

-We tested slow cooking, baking and microwaving sweet potatoes to find the perfect potato; here’s our verdict.
+We tested slow cooking, baking, air frying, and microwaving sweet potatoes to find the best way to cook a sweet potato.
+Here’s our verdict.

 Baked sweet potatoes are arguably one of the best things that can grace your dinner table.
 Actually baking them in the oven is a tried and true method, but we wondered if the microwave and slow cooker could yield similar (or better) results.
 So we put all the techniques to the test to find out which appliance will give you the best baked sweet potato.